thewhitetulip/intro-to-vuejs/1_introduction.md

 1. Add the input to our `todos`
 1. Render them in our <ol>

+## v-on
-> v-on: this is the directive which handles the events.
+This directive handles events.
 When we do a v-on:click="AddMethod", it'll run AddMethod when the element is clicked, which is exactly what is happening in our case.

 For now, let's just print the user input which we get.
 Later, it is just one line of code which adds the item to the array.